norswap/autumn/doc/A2-first-grammar.md

 `word(String)` version returns a parser that matches the specified string and any subsequent whitespace.
 The `rule#word()` version matches what the receiver matches, followed by any whitespace.

-You'll notice that some of the combinators (e.g. `value`) are passed string literals directly.
+You'll notice that some of the combinators (e.g. `choice` in rule `value`) are passed string literals directly.
 These string literals are implicitly converted into parsers by applying them the `word(String)` method.

 It's also possible to use `ws` directly, as we do in the last (`root`) rule, because we want to match whitespace *before* our JSON value as well.